marslf/cart315/Process/journal.md

 like subtle animations, sound effects, and maybe a visual indicator for the water and fertilizer cooldowns.
 I will also make changes to variables like growth speed or cooldown time based on what people in class suggest.
 I want the game to really fit the relaxing calming vibe and if the timing / feel isn't right, fixing that is a priority.

+## In-class playtest session

+We had our class playtest session in class this week.
+This gave me good insight on what I want to do during the final week, before the final submission.

+- Make the first phases (introducing the different abilities/powers/tools) shorter, more "tutorial-ish"
+- Make more levels like phase 5
+- Animations
+- Tweak grow speed (?)
+- Maybe improve the main menu / starting screen + ending screen
+- Visual indicator for the water and fertilizer cooldowns

+---

+# Week 12